abdoudiaw/IonBoost/README.md

-# Ionboost!
+# Mora
-This code solves the Euler equations for a plasma expansion into a vacuum.
+This code solves the Euler equations coupled with Poisson equation for electric sheath.

 1 - To compile the code with Cmake, do:
     mkidr build